Frequently Asked Questions

 Find a professor willing to work with you on a particular topic.
 Then, register for the course during the pre-registration or add/drop period.
-The English department coordinator will tell you what course number to put on your registration card and you must also have the professor with whom you are working sign your registration or add/drop car
+The English department coordinator will tell you what course number to put on your registration card and you must also have the professor with whom you are working sign your registration or add/drop card.

 What does the independent study course itself consist of?

 You and the professor with whom you are working will determine the structure of your independent study.

 Is an intermediate independent study graded the same way as any other 2000-level course in the English department?

 Does it count for the major?

 If I do an intermediate independent study in British or Irish literature before 1800 will it count toward that requirement for the major?